ErnstBecker/pomodoro/README.md

 <div>
     <h2>💻 Project</h2>
-    <p>It's a website project based on Pomodoro Technique, who is a time management method.<br>
+    <p>It's a website project based on Pomodoro Technique, which is a time management method.<br>
     This technique consists of taking 25 minutes (usually) for your task, and 5-10 minutes of break.
 Usually consists of 4 cycles between your task and breaks, then you can have a break for 15-30 minutes.</p>
 </div>

 <div>
     <h2>📗 Running</h2>
     <h3>
-    Only click here for enter on my project:
+    Only click here to enter on my project:
     <a href="https://ernst-pomodoro.netlify.app/" rel="external" target="_blank">Pomodoro</a>
     </h3>
 </div>